GerasimosArvanitis/SBSE/README.md

 # SBSE
-Spectral-based saliency estimation for the identification of features
+Spectral-based saliency estimation for the identification of features in 3D meshes

 BibTeX